GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-07-31-extending-geta-optimizely-sitemaps.md

 ## Image XML Sitemap Format

 There are a few reasons why you might want to use an image XML sitemap.
-Perhaps images on your site are not easily indexable by search engines due to the way they are loaded into the browser, possible from a separate javascript event so that they do not form part of the initially rendered document.
+Perhaps images on your site are not easily indexable by search engines due to the way they are loaded into the browser, possibly from a separate javascript event so that they do not form part of the initially rendered HTML.
 Perhaps your site is mobile optimized and only optimized versions of your images are available in your HTML and you want to expose the original images to search engines.
 So you decide that you do in fact want to use an image XML sitemap, but then there are two separate ways to do implement this.

 ### Image only XML Sitemap

-In this format, the image node sits beneath the urlset node and exists once per image within your site:
+In this format, the image (image:image) node exists as a child of the urlset node and exists once per image within your site:

 ```
 <?xml version="1.0" encoding="UTF-8"?>